linux-china/vitest-jetbrains-plugin/README.md

 * If `workspaces` declared in `package.json`, and working directory is project's root directory.
 * Vitest Runner will resolve proximate `package.json` for Vitest tested file, and working directory may be project's root directory or subdirectory of subproject.

+**Attention**: for mono repository with subprojects independent, working directory will be subproject's directory, and Vitest Runner will use `vite.config.js` inside subproject.

 # Vitest debug support